ysr25/tp/docs/UserGuide.md

 ### Flipping through flashcards: `flip`

-Flips from the current flashcard to the next flashcard in the sequence.
+Want to flip through the list of flashcards?
+This command lets you flip from the current flashcard to the next flashcard in the sequence.
 * Flips through all flashcards in Bagel, one at a time.
 * If multiple flashcards are shown, the first flashcard at the top will be shown.
 * Once the end of the sequence is reached, the first flashcard will be shown again.